Patagonia Logo Design: The Art of Brand Identity

 1. Find Your Mountain: What’s the equivalent of Fitz Roy for your brand?
 It doesn’t have to be a literal mountain, but find a symbol that encapsulates your brand’s values and story.

-2. Embrace Simplicity: Don't try to cram every aspect of your brand into your logo.
-Focus on one firm, simple element that can carry your brand's essence.
+2. Embrace Simplicity: Avoid cramming every aspect of your brand into your logo.
+Focus on one firm, a simple element that can carry your brand’s essence.

 3. Choose Colours Wisely: Your colour palette isn’t just about looking good – it’s about communicating your brand’s personality and values.
 Choose colours that align with your brand’s ethos.

 4. Be Consistent: Once you have a strong logo, stick with it.
-Minor refinements are delicate but avoid frequent significant overhauls.
+Minor refinements are delicate, but they avoid frequent, significant overhauls.

 5. Tell a Story: Your logo should be more than just a pretty picture.
-It should have meaning and depth that connects to your brand's narrative.
+It should have meaning and depth that connect to your brand’s narrative.

 6. Think Versatile: Design your logo to work across all mediums and sizes.
 If it doesn’t look good as a tiny social media icon and a massive billboard, it’s not quite there yet.